TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingReST/SpecialCharacters.rst

    :sep:`|` ≛ ⋆ ⍟ ⍣ ★ ☆ ☪ ⚝ ✡ ✦ ✧ ✩ ✪ ✫ ✬ ✭ ✮ ✯ ✰ ✴ ✵ ✶ ✷ ✸ ✹ ❂ ⭐ ⭑ ⭒ 🌟 🌠 🔯 ٭
    :sep:`|`

-Using U+2420 SYMBOL FOR SPACE
+Using U+2420 Symbol for Space
 =============================

 .. highlight:: rst